t97lee/VapourPressureGraph/README.md

 The example above showcased the values of Acetaldehyde and were retrieved from Table B.4 of [Elementary Principals of Chemical Processes 4th Ed. by Richard M. Felder.](https://www.wiley.com/en-ca/Elementary+Principles+of+Chemical+Processes%2C+4th+Edition-p-9781119192107)

-### Features to be Added (subject to change):
+### Things to update:

-- Variety of units for temperature and pressure
-- Ability to change the visuals of the graph
+- Refactoring code into classes and to be more read-able.